 Help for Seniors

 Elderly residents, senior citizens, and people over 55 have resources available for their unique needs.
-Agency on Aging offices coordinate many assistance programs for nutrition, medical needs, and job training.
-Click here for details.
+Agency on Aging offices coordinate many financial as well as government assistance programs.
+The elderly can help get for nutrition, medical needs, transportation, and job training.
+Click here for details Delaware agency on aging.

 Kent County (Dover)

 New Castle (Wilmington)